imagingofthings/pyFFS/joss_paper/paper.md

 # Statement of need
 While deceptively simple, the FFS algorithm presented in this paper is surprisingly neither described in signal processing textbooks nor implemented in numerical computing libraries.
 For example, NumPy and SciPy in the Python ecosystem focus mainly on the DFT and related operations.
 We aim to change this by providing an efficient and easy-to-use interface to the FFS algorithm via our Python package pyFFS.
 The main motivation for working with pyFFS rather than the FFT routines from NumPy/SciPy is convenience when working with continuous-domain compactly-supported signals.
 The philosophy of pyFFS is to retain the continuous-domain perspective, often neglected when using numerical libraries such as NumPy and SciPy, which allows for much clearer code (as will be shown in a Fourier optics example).
 This can also prevent common pitfalls due to an invalid conversion between discrete and continuous domains (e.g. spectral leakage, aliasing, periodisation artefacts, etc).
-Beyond conveniency, pyFFS is also extremely efficient.
+As well as convenient, pyFFS is also extremely efficient.
 We benchmark pyFFS with equivalent functions in SciPy, observing scenarios in which the proposed library is more than an order of magnitude faster, i.e. for 2-D convolution and for interpolation.
 Moreover, GPU support has been seamlessly incorporated for an even faster implementation.
 Just as the FFT implementation via NumPy and SciPy can be readily used for an efficient $\mathcal{O}(N\log N)$ analysis and synthesis of discrete sequences, pyFFS offers the same ease-of-use and performance capabilities for discrete representations of continuous-domain signals, along with faster interpolation techniques.